-The Department offers three Master’s degree programs: M.A. in Linguistics, M.A. in Spanish, and M.A. in Teaching English as a Second Language (TESOL).
+The Department offers two Master’s degree programs: M.A. in Linguistics and M.A. in Teaching English as a Second Language (TESOL).
 Each program requires 30 hours of coursework.
 The Department also offers three 12-hour Graduate Certificates in Linguistics, Spanish and TESOL.
 It is possible to combine two M.A. programs or an M.A. program and a Graduate Certificate and complete both within an accelerated time frame.

 As a graduate student in any of our programs, you are encouraged to become professionally active and participate in a variety of departmental and professional language and culture activities, such as language conversation tables, clubs, foreign films, cultural outreach to schools and the community and state, regional and national professional conferences.